+The State Services Commission will also investigate further possible amendments to the Act, including the potential for a ‘one stop shop’ for disclosures, and test the feasibility and usefulness of establishing reporting and monitoring arrangements.
 The State Services Commission is also continuing to build awareness of the Act and the existing standards and guidance for Speaking up in the State services.

 Other useful resources:

 The project site for Whistling While They Work http://www.whistlingwhiletheywork.edu.au/